 One of the major players in a woman’s health is hormones.
 Hormone imbalances can occur during pregnancy, menstrual cycles, menopause, or even during bouts of stress in a woman’s life.
 This imbalance can affect a woman’s body in more ways than just bloating or an acne breakout.

-In fact, hormone imbalances can actually affect a woman’s eye health.
+In fact, hormone imbalances can actually affect a woman’s eye health and lead to partial vision loss.
 Sometimes a hormone imbalance can be the underlying cause of certain eye conditions like dry eyes in pregnant women.
 The two biggest factors to cause hormonal changes in a woman’s life are pregnancy and menopause, so let’s break these down a little more.

 You’ve found out that you’re pregnant, congratulations!
 You pick up as many pregnancy books as you can find and thus begins your new healthy, pregnant lifestyle.
 You start eating better, drinking lots of water, going for regular check-ups with your doctor, avoiding that glass of wine no matter how much you may want it…